Veridise/veridise-docs/vanguard/detectors/03-debug.md

 ### Summary and Usage

-The Statistics Generator creates a Vanguard report summarizing high-level statistics
+The Statistics Generator creates a Vanguard report summarizing high-level statistics about the compiled program. it is invoked using the argument: `--detector=statGen`.

 ### Example

 ```sh
 ./vanguard_driver.py --detector=statGen divide.circom
 ```

 ```txt
 ----VANGUARD REPORT----
 Running detector: statGen